 6.3.
-The impact of Network size
+The impact of network size

 The purpose of this experiment is to evaluate the ability of the schemes to scale in large networks.
 Therefore, we vary the number of nodes that the network consists of.
 At the same time, since the roaming area is fixed, the network size affects its density and therefore aggravates the congestion conditions that may occur.
 Fig. 8 presents the performance of all schemes with respect to the network size.
-Results are presented for a roaming area of $1000x1000 m^2$.
+Results are presented for a roaming area of $1000 \times 1000 \text{ m}^2$.
 Regarding PROB, its best performance results for k = 1 and p = 0.35 when the network consists of either 50 or 100 nodes, for k = 1 and p = 0.3 when the network size is 150 nodes and for k = 1 and p = 0.2 in a 200-node network.
 CL-QF outperforms all schemes with respect to the average number of packets per query.
 Moreover, it exhibits a remarkable scaling ability with respect to the network size.
-As the number of nodes increases, the difference between CL-QF and the other schemes increases.
+As the number of nodes increases. the difference between CL-OF and the other schemes increases.
 Clearly, this is an attribute of the cross-layer design that allows CL-QF to eliminate nodes not eligible for receiving the query.
 The increase in the average number of packets per query with the increase of network size for the CL-QF case is due to the increase of target nodes.
 This is also evident in the figure illustrating the mean number of received replies.
 More replies are received since the fixed number of classes results in more nodes per class, therefore more target nodes.
 Again all schemes illustrate approximately the same ability to discover and collect replies for both the mobility models.

 As far as the mean delay is concerned, it is clear that the lightweight nature of CL-QF supports the unhindered operation of the underlying routing protocol.
-When CL-QF is employed, the performance improvement can reach up to an impressive 47% compared to PF, 34% compared to PROB and up to $\sim 25\%$ compared to SQF.
+When CL-QF is employed, the performance improvement can reach up to an impressive 47% compared to PF, 34% compared to PROB and up to ~25% compared to SQF.
 It is more important that the maximum improvement is achieved in bigger networks where delay is higher.
 This is reasonable since delay is mainly affected by increased contention and/or congestion.
-Such conditions are more frequent in bigger networks.
-This is why in networks of 50 nodes all schemes perform closely while in large networks CL-QF, due to its resilience to congestion, dominates the other schemes.